 Ternary numeral system is an actively used notation created in 2001.
 The ternary numeral system (also called base 3) has three as its base.
 Analogous to a bit, a ternary digit is a trit (trinary digit).
 One trit is equivalent to log2 3 (about 1.58496) bits of information.
 Read more on Wikipedia...

 - Ternary numeral system ranks in the top 25% of languages

 - Ternary numeral system first appeared in 2001

-- I have 9 facts about Ternary numeral system. what would you like to know? email me and let me know how I can help.
+- Have a question about Ternary numeral system not answered here?
+Email me and let me know how I can help.

 Last updated January 18th, 2020